Home » Chilean Rose Tarantula, Behavior, Care, Habitat, Diet, Facts

 If the temperature drops during nighttime, a heat mat can be used on one side of the glass enclosure.
 The humidity level in the tarantula crib should be around 65% and should be checked with a humidity gauge.
 The light color of the substrate is an indication of the dryness and misting with distilled water restores the moisture levels.

-Tarantulas are wonderful nocturnal hunters and they use their unmatched senses to judge variations in the vibrations produced by their prey.
-In captivity, there is a need to balance their nutrition by providing a variety of insects as each of these has different nutritional values
+Tarantulas are wonderful nocturnal hunters, and they use their unmatched senses to judge variations in the vibrations produced by their prey.
+In captivity, there is a need to balance the diet of a tarantula by providing a variety of insects, as each of these has different nutritional values

 Chilean Rose Tarantula loves to have crickets, mealworms, waxworms, hornworms, phoenix worms, Dubia roaches, and flightless fruit flies.